Home Appraisals During The Home Buying And Mortgage Process

 Home appraisal reports are extremely detailed and consist of the following:

-1. The property address and details of the subject property.
+- The property address and details of the subject property

-3. General condition of the property: An appraiser is not a home inspector and a home inspection will not be done, however, general observations needs to be noted such as missing roof shingles, cracked driveway, broken windows, peeling paint, garage door not working, etc.
+- However, general observations need to be noted such as missing roof shingles, cracked driveway, broken windows, peeling paint, garage door not working, etc.

 - Geographical area notes such as schools, neighborhood analysis, property values in the area, growth, etc.